 Broadband Direct-Air-to-Ground Communications (BDA2GC)

-Description of application one: Terrestrial broadcasting
+application one: Terrestrial broadcasting

-3.2 Description of application two: Mobile broadband
+application two: Mobile broadband

+Description

 Mobile broadband is a terrestrial radiocommunication system that, by means of connected base stations and mobile station devices, is able of communicating in mobile situations in one or two directions providing various services and applications to end users, including mobile internet, e-entertainment, e-education, e-health and e-learning.

 The trend in consumer devices with smartphones, tablets and dongles has changed the user behaviour in such a way that the traffic is becoming more IP based and asymmetric in terms of download and upload ratio.
 Users download more data than they upload.
 Current spectrum allocations are usually symmetrical for the mobile broadband platform.

 Mobile broadband applications could be provided by either FDD (frequency division duplex) with in-band or out-band pairing or TDD (time division duplex) systems.
-The need for more download capacity on mobile broadband has led to the evolution of FDD mobile systems to enable carrier aggregation in different frequency bands.
+The need for more download capacity on mobile broadband has led to the evolution of mobile systems to enable carrier aggregation in different frequency bands.
 This is sometimes referred to as supplemental downlink and is covered in the following section on MMD (Mobile Multimedia Downlink).

-Some examples of mobile broadband systems using both uplink and downlink and their required bandwidths are provided in the table below.
+Some examples of mobile broadband systems and their required bandwidths are provided in the table below.
 Which technology route to take will depend on a variety of factors depending on the operator, the availability of alternative spectrum, geography, demography and local conditions.
-In case of FDD systems the maximum of 40 MHz potentially available in the L-band may not be sufficient for a viable eco-system including both uplink and downlink.
+In case of FDD systems the maximum of 40 MHz potentially available in the L-band may not be sufficient for a viable eco-system including both in-band uplink and downlink.

 Table 2: Examples of mobile broadband systems